Chapter 16

 16-18 … The people from the tribes of Gad and Reuben agreed to go with Moses to help the rest of their brethren to receive their inheritance.
 In other words, they agreed that the men would cross over the Jordan to help fight against those who were living in Canaan.
 Then, after their brethren received their inheritance, the men of Gad and Reuben would return to their families and livestock that were dwelling on the other side of the Jordan River.

 19 … The people of Gad and Reuben agreed to not take any land in Canaan for their inheritance.
-In other words, rather than accepting the land that God promised them they were guided by what they saw on the other side of the Jordan and reasoned that it was best for them to go there.
-Specifically, these tribes were trusting in what they physically saw and not in God and His promise to them.
+In other words, rather than accepting the land that God promised them they were guided by what they saw on the other side of the Jordan.
+Consequently, they reasoned or rationalized that their inheritance were the lands of Jazer and Gilead.
+Not Canaan.

 Later on we find that half of the tribe of Manasseh also wanted to dwell with the Gadites and Reubenites.
 To see this let us read the names of the land and cities they inherited outside of the promised land of Canaan.
 This listing is recorded for us in,